upbound/docs/content/what-is-upbound.md

 ### Crossplane versions and features

 Upbound automatically upgrades Crossplane system components on MCPs to new Crossplane versions for updated features and improvements in the open source project.
-Auto-upgrades choose the stable version in your chosen UXP release channel when you create the MCP.
+Auto upgrades choose the stable version in your chosen UXP release channel when you create the MCP.
 You can also choose to manually upgrade your control plane to a different Crossplane version.
 For detailed information on versions and upgrades, refer to the release notes and Upbound's versioning and upgrades documentation.
 If you don't enroll in an MCP release channel, Upbound doesn't apply automatic upgrades.

-## Managed Control Plane Architecture
+## Managed control plane architecture

 ![Managed control plane architecture](/content/images/mcp.png)